 While the explosive growth of the vintage replica watch market over the past few years has revealed many hidden gems that in past years would have gone unnoticed, some incredible timepieces have indeed been hidden or forgotten by the world.
-A recent episode of PBS’ “Antiques Roadshow” was a perfect example, with an unnamed U.S. air force veteran being evaluated with a brand-new “Paul Newman” Rolex Daytona.
+A recent episode of PBS’s “Antiques Roadshow” was a perfect example, with an unnamed U.S. air force veteran being evaluated with a brand-new “Paul Newman” Rolex Daytona.
 According to the man, he bought it at a military base exchange during his time in Vietnam in 1974 for $345.97, but when the watch arrived through mail he decided it was easy to wear and stashed it in a safe deposit box along with all boxes and papers for the next 45 years.
-The expert appraisal of $500,000 to $700,000 stunned the owner completely and showed that the market for the “Paul Newman” Daytona remains red-hot.
-For those of us who collect vintage timepieces, it’s a reminder that these nearly mythical finds do still exist in 2020.
+The expert appraisal of $500,000 to $700,000 stunned the owner completely and showed that the “Paul Newman” Daytona market remains red-hot.
+Those of us who collect vintage timepieces are a reminder that these nearly mythical finds do still exist in 2020.

 While some major brands have decided to skip the Baselworld trade show in 2020, not all of the news preceding the watch industry centerpiece is negative.
 Dolce&Gabbana Group, the luxury design giant, announced this week that it would display its Alta Orologia and Alta Gioielleria replica watches and jewelry in Baselworld for the first time in 2020.
 As part of the presentation, Dolce&Gabbana is expected to debut a proprietary in-house movement.